sedostheatre/sedos.co.uk/input/events/sunday-in-the-park-with-george-auditions.md

 Is his career finished?
 Or can his beloved muse, Dot, bring him to life as he did her?

-Inspired by the little-known life of Georges Seurat and his pioneering painting “A Sunday Afternoon on the Island of La Grande Jatte”, *Sunday In The Park With George* explores love, loss, and what it means to sacrifice ones self for art.
+Inspired by the little-known life of Georges Seurat and his pioneering painting “A Sunday Afternoon on the Island of La Grande Jatte”, *Sunday in the Park with George* explores love, loss, and what it means to sacrifice ones self for art.

 **OUR PRODUCTION**